awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 + **db\.m5** –General\-purpose DB instance classes that provide a balance of compute, memory, and network resources, and are a good choice for many applications\.
 The db\.m5 instance classes provide more computing capacity than the previous db\.m4 instance classes\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
 + **db\.m4** – General\-purpose DB instance classes that provide more computing capacity than the previous db\.m3 instance classes\.

-  For the RDS for Oracle DB engines, Amazon RDS has started the end\-of\-life process for db\.m4 DB instance classes using the following schedule, which includes upgrade recommendations\.
-For RDS for Oracle DB instances that use db\.m4 instance classes, we recommend that you upgrade to a db\.m5 instance class as soon as possible\.
+  For the RDS for Oracle DB engines, Amazon RDS no longer supports db\.m4 DB instance classes\.
+If you had previously created RDS for Oracle db\.m4 DB instances, Amazon RDS automatically upgrades those DB instances to equivalent db\.m5 DB instance classes\.
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html)
 + **db\.m3** – General\-purpose DB instance classes that provide more computing capacity than the previous db\.m1 instance classes\.

   For the RDS for MariaDB, RDS for MySQL, and RDS for PostgreSQL DB engines, Amazon RDS has started the end\-of\-life process for db\.m3 DB instance classes using the following schedule, which includes upgrade recommendations\.
 For all RDS DB instances that use db\.m3 DB instance classes, we recommend that you upgrade to a db\.m5 DB instance class as soon as possible\.